MLiew/mliew.github.io/README.md

 4. Li, Peiyun, Yunfeng Dong, and <b>Yingjia Liew</b>.
 "A Controller Design for Approaching Disabled Satellites Based on Discrete Sample Points."
 Sensors 22, no. 14 (2022): 5091.

 ### Conference
 1. <b>Liew, Yingjia</b>, and Yunfeng Dong.
 "Parameter Selection for Digital Satellite Model Updating with Knowledge Graph."
-2023.
+The 3rd International Conference on Applied Mathematics, Modeling and Computer Simulation, Wuhan, China.
+September 2023.
 (Accepted and will be published in December 2023)
 2. Li, Peiyun, Yunfeng Dong, and <b>Yingjia Liew</b>.
 "Satellite Model Refinement for Approaching Disabled Satellites Using Modified Least Square Method."
 In Applied Mathematics, Modeling and Computer Simulation, pp. 135-144.
 IOS Press, 2022.

 ### Skill Set